awps/tagy/README.md

 --major      # Will increase the version like so: 1.0.0 => 2.0.0
 --reverse    # Will remove the last tag and revert to previously created one.
 --info       # Get some info about current project.
+--custom     # Define the new Semantic version manually.
 ```

 ## Extend the